What OSINT Actually Is

-Open-source intelligence (OSINT) is intelligence produced from publicly available information.
-The term "open-source" refers to the source of the data, not the methods used to collect and analyze it.
-The skill is not in accessing restricted information — it is in knowing where to look, how to connect disparate data points, and how to separate signal from noise.
+Open-source intelligence is intelligence from publicly available information.
+The term refers to the source, not some secret method.
+The skill is in knowing where to look, connecting different pieces of data, and separating real findings from noise.

 - Social media platforms and archived content